 You can make a check payable to the Commonwealth of Massachusetts and enter the decedent’s full name and Social Security number in the memo portion of the check.
 The representative of the estate who signs the return is personally liable for payment of any tax that does not get paid.
 The return and the tax payment should be sent to:

 Massachusetts Estate Tax Unit

 Boston, MA 02204

-NOTE: State laws change frequently, and the following information may not reflect recent changes.
-For current tax or legal advice, please consult with an accountant or an attorney since the information contained in this article is not tax or legal advice and is not a substitute for tax or legal advice.
+Refer to the Massachusetts Department of Revenue website for more information.
+State laws can change frequently, and the information contained here might not reflect the most recent changes.
+Please consult with an accountant or an attorney for current tax or legal advice.
+The information contained in this article is not tax or legal advice and it's not a substitute for tax or legal advice.